-Dodonpa is a steel roller coaster at Fuji-Q Highland amusement park in Yamanashi Prefecture, Japan.
+Dodonpa is a steel roller coaster at Fuji-Q Highland Amusement Park in Yamanashi Prefecture, just outside Tokyo, Japan.
 Designed by Mitsushige Nakai and built by Premier Rides, it was the fastest roller coaster in the world when it opened on July 16, 2001, with a top speed of 106 miles per hour (171 km/h).

-It held this record until 2004 when it was surpassed by Kingda Ka at Six Flags Great Adventure.
+It held this record until 2004, when Kingda Ka surpassed it at Six Flags Great Adventure.
 Dodonpa uses a compressed air-launch system to send riders from 0 to 106 miles per hour (171 km/h) in 1.8 seconds, making it the world’s fastest roller coaster.

 Riders experience 4.5 times the force of gravity during the launch.
-If you can pry your eyeballs open for a second you’ll get a great view of Mount Fuji sitting serenely on the horizon.
+If you can pry your eyeballs open for a second, you’ll see Mount Fuji sitting serenely on the horizon.

 See Related: Most Beautiful Cities in the World